SanjoDeundiak/process-runner/DESIGN.md

     - TLS 1.3 should be enforced on both sides with no downgrade option.
     - Any cipher suite from TLS 1.3 is fine.
     - I will stick to Ed25519 for the signing keys, as it offers the best security/performance ratio IMO.
-    - Introduce a certificate authority (CA) to sign the server and client certificates.
-    - Use short-lived (e.g., 30 minute) certificates.
+    - Use self-signed certificates.
-    - Use SAN in a [SPIFFE](https://spiffe.io/)-inspired manner to:
-      - attest subject's role(s) using format: `URI:role://{role}`.
-Available roles are: `client`, `server`.
-      - attest subject's identity using format `URI:identity://{client_id}` (useful, bot not required)
-4. Use simple hardcoded RBAC:
+4. Use simple authorization:
-    - Server allows everyone with role `client` to call any gRPC method with any arguments.
-    - Clients call gRPC methods only if the other party possesses `server` role.
+    - Start and GetOutput calls are available to any authenticated party.
+    - Stop and GetStatus calls are available only to the party that started that process.
+    - Certificate fingerprint is used to identify the creator of a process.
 5. TLS connection should be closed when the other party's certificate is expired.
 6. The private key is consciously passed to the binary as an environment variable.
 This way the secret key can be injected by whatever method is chosen for deployment (e.g., as a k8s secret).
 The server process should